Spec 008 — Testing¶

 |---|---|

-| Per-test frame fixture | (rf/make-frame opts) / (rf/destroy-frame f) |
+| Per-test frame fixture | (rf/make-frame opts) / (rf/destroy-frame! f) |

-| Scoped REPL/test block | (rf/with-frame :frame-id body...) or (rf/with-frame [sym expr] body...) — see §with-frame call shapes |
+| Scoped REPL/test block | (rf/with-frame :frame-id body...) (pin) or (rf/with-new-frame [sym expr] body...) (eval-bind-run-destroy) — see §with-frame and with-new-frame |

 | Synchronous test trigger | (rf/dispatch-sync event) or (rf/dispatch-sync event opts) |